Introduction

 Start with Getting Started.
 Then read Choreographic DSL.
 Continue with Examples and API Reference.

 Start with Architecture.
-Then read Effect Handlers and Session Types and VM Architecture.
-Continue with Bytecode Instructions and Session Lifecycle.
-See VM Simulation for testing.
+Then read Effect Handlers and Session Types and Protocol Machine Architecture.
+Continue with Protocol-Machine Bytecode Instructions and Session Lifecycle.
+See Simulation Overview for testing.

 Paper Reviewers

-Start with Architecture and Theory.
-Then read Lean Verification and Lean-Rust Bridge.
-Continue with Capability and Admission and Theorem Program.
-See Distributed and Classical Families and Glossary and Notation Index for reference.
+Start with Conservation Framework and Architecture.
+Then read Theory, Lean Verification, and Rust-Lean Bridge and Parity.
+Continue with Capability Admission and Theorem Program.
+See Theorem Pack Inputs and Glossary and Notation Index for reference.

 Further Reading